howl-editor/howl/site/source/doc/manual/editing.md

 ## Buffer grep

-Buffer grep works as an alternative to the regular `search-forward` command for searching for something in the current buffer.
+Buffer grep works as an alternative to the regular `buffer-search-forward` command for searching for something in the current buffer.
 It let's you grep all lines in the current buffer for a search string and displays all matching lines in real-time as you type: